🔍 Search

 How does an ARP Spoofing Attack Work?

-In an ARP spoofing attack, the attacker sends fraudulent ARP responses to other devices on the network, associating their MAC address with a legitimate IP address.
-By doing so, they create confusion among devices on the network, leading to traffic being sent to the attacker's system instead of the intended recipient.
+In an ARP spoofing attack, the attacker sends fake ARP responses to devices on the network.
+This links their MAC address to a real IP address.
+By doing this, they confuse devices on the network.
+This causes traffic to go to the attacker's system instead of the right recipient.

 The attack usually involves the following steps: